-Due to the strength of the knowledge sector, nine of the 15 cities expected to experience the greatest job growth are in the western and southern part of the region surrounding Silicon Valley (Table 1).
+Due to the strength of the knowledge sector, nine of the 15 cities expected to experience the greatest job growth are in the western and southern part of the region surrounding Silicon Valley (see Table 13, page 50).
 The remaining communities expecting high levels of job growth are in the East Bay and North Bay, owing to their strong roles in the current economy, diverse employment base, and their proximity to a large base of workers.

-In sum, the 15 cities expected to experience the most job growth will account for roughly 700,000 jobs, or just over 60 percent of the new jobs added in the region by 2040.
-Additional information on employment distribution by location can be found in Forecast of Jobs, Population and Housing, listed in Appendix 1.
+In sum, the 15 cities expected to experience the most job growth will account for roughly 700,000 jobs, or just over 60 percent of the new jobs forecasted oah Berger in the region by 2040.
+Through local general plans, communities may aspire to and plan for additional jobs beyond the forecast contained in Plan Bay Area.